David Johnson Player Prop Bets for NFL Week 9 | Houston vs. Miami 11/7/2021

 Season Stats

-- Johnson has rushed for a team-leading 108 yards on 29 attempts (13.5 yards per game) while scoring zero touchdowns.
+- Johnson has 29 attempts for a team-high 108 rushing yards (13.5 per game) and zero touchdowns.

-- The Texans have called a pass in 57.7% of their plays from scrimmage this year while staying on the ground 42.3% of the time.
+- The Texans have thrown the ball in 57.7% of their plays from scrimmage this year while running the ball 42.3% of the time.
 This offensive attack ranks 32nd in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Johnson's matchup with the Dolphins.